-Mr. Read became our Independent Lead Director immediately after the 2017 Annual Meeting, succeeding Mr. Jenness, who served for five years.
+Mr. Read has served as Independent Lead Director since 2017.
 Our Corporate Governance Policies outline the significant role and responsibilities of the Lead Director, which include:

-- Chairing the Executive Committee - Chairing executive sessions at which non-management directors meet outside management's presence, and providing feedback from such sessions to the Chief Executive Officer - Coordinating the activities of the Independent Directors - Providing input on and approving the agendas and schedules for Board meetings
+- Chairing the Executive Committee - Chairing executive sessions at which non-management directors meet outside management's presence, and providing feedback from such sessions to the Chief Executive Officer